vadimeremeev/vadimeremeev.github.io/_posts/2016-01-02-final-telegram-bot-ready-for-use.markdown

 1. [www.icndb.com](http://www.icndb.com/ "www.icndb.com")

     Amazing database with Chuck Norris quotes.
 Their API allows to get random quote which is suiteable for me.
 2. [www.theysaidso.com](http://www.theysaidso.com, "www.theysaidso.com")

     This web-site provide paid and free API.
 For free version without registration we can only get quite of the day.
 Which is good for us.
 3. [www.forismatic.com](http://www.forismatic.com "forismatic.com")

-        provide quotes on Russian language for russian users.
+    Provide quotes on Russian language for russian users.

 Each library will be stored in separate file in /lib folder and will have it's personal initializer.